admaiorastudio/appkit/README.md

                +-SubAppScreenN
 ```

-### Core Logic: The AppController class
+### Core Logic: The AppController
-An **AppController** class is nothing more than a static class full of static useful methods which represent the business core logic of your app.
+An _AppController_ is nothing more than a static class full of static useful methods which represent the business core logic of your app.
 Usually these methods do things like: write to a database, call a rest service, write/read files to/from the internal or external memory.

 To accomplish this you should use specific platform API or integrate other external PCL libraries.
 There's a lot of fragmentation out there (speaking of Nuget), choosing can be difficult, so why not let's **AppKit** takes the most used ones for you, wrap all together and expose them via some useful and simpler objects?